IdentityVendor Identity Sync

 Identity sync operations happen at different points depending on the method:

 Self-generation and click ID capture are synchronous operations that happen during request handling.
 The generated IDs are immediately available in the event payload and in Redis.
-Server-proxied enrichment is asynchronous — the enrichment request is made after the initial event is processed, and the result is available for subsequent events.
+Gateway identity sync and server-proxied enrichment are asynchronous — the browser redirect (or API call) happens after the initial event is processed, and the result is available for subsequent events.

 For server-proxied enrichment, the dual-storage pattern (Redis + browser IndexedDB) means the ID is available server-side immediately after the enrichment call completes, even before the visitor’s next page load.
 See Server-Proxied Enrichment for details.